Prosper Mérimée: Education and literary debut

 King Louis XVIII died in 1824, and the regime of the new King, Charles X, was much more authoritarian and reactionary.
 Mérimée and his friends became part of the liberal opposition to the regime.
 On 30 November 1825, he took part in a student demonstration led by the young but already famous Victor Hugo.
 He was invited to Hugo's home, where he charmed the poet by making macaroni for him.
 Mérimée was drawn into the new romantic movement, led by the painter Eugène Delacroix and the writers Hugo, Alfred de Musset and Eugène Sue.
-In 1830 he attended the riotous premiere of Hugo's play Hernani, bringing with him a group of friends, including Stendhal and the Russian writer Turgenev, to support Hugo.
+In 1830 he attended the riotous premiere of Hugo's play Hernani, bringing with him a group of friends, including Stendhal and the Russian writer Ivan Turgenev, to support Hugo.
 Hugo made an anagram from his name, transforming Prosper Mérimée into Premiere Prose.

 In July 1827 he published in a literary journal a new work, La Guzla.
 Ostensibly it was a collection of poems from the ancient Adriatic province of Illyria (modern Croatia), and it was published under another assumed name, Hyacinthe Maglanovich.
-The poems were highly romantic, filled with phantoms and werewolves.
+The poems were highly romantic, filled with phantoms and werewolves, and were intended as satirical commentary on the exaggerated and bombastic style of the era that people would get swept up in.
+This was especially true for works that included a foreign setting and placed an emphasis on local traditions.
 Mérimée drew upon many historic sources for his picturesque and gothic portrait of the Balkans, including a tale about vampires taken from the writings of the 18th-century French monk Dom Calmet.
 These poems, published in literary journals, were widely praised both in France and abroad.
 The Russian poet Alexander Pushkin had translated some of the poems in the book into Russian before he was notified by Mérimée, through his Russian friend Sobolevsky, that the poems, except for one Mérimée translated from a real Serbian poet, were not authentic.
-A book of the poems was not a commercial success, selling only a dozen copies, but the journals and press made Mérimée an important literary figure.
+The book was not a commercial success, selling only a dozen copies, but the journals and press made Mérimée an important literary figure.
 From then on Mérimée's stories and articles were regularly published by the two leading literary magazines of Paris, the Revue des deux Mondes and the Revue de Paris.